ergoplatform/ergo/papers/emission.md

 Updated Emission Schedule
 -------------------------

-Starting from block #699,393 (first block of 684th epoch), new emission rules applied on top of rules described in the Ergo Whitepaper.
+Starting from block #XXX,XXX (first block of 684th epoch), new emission rules applied on top of rules described in the Ergo Whitepaper.

 Before end of the current emission (before block 2,080,800):